alloverse/allovisor/README.md

 * On Windows, `msbuild PACKAGE.vcproj` to make a NSIS installer
 * On Quest and Pico, just distribute the apk from the development steps.

+## Building Lua documentation

+You need penlight and its dependencies in your Lua search path.

+`lua deps/ldoc/ldoc.lua -f markdown lua/scenes`

+Append other paths to include as documentation is expanded and file structure is cleaned up.

+See [the LDoc manual](https://stevedonovan.github.io/ldoc/manual/doc.md.html) for how to document your code.

 ## Project structure